-Are You Sensitive
+Are You Sensitive?

 Be careful about being too cozy with the world and finding yourself “desensitized” to evil.
 Neither let your feelings be placed on such a high level that God’s word comes in a distant second.
-Meditate soberly and constantly on God and His word, so that your “senses be exercised to discern good and evil” (Heb 5:14).
+Meditate soberly and constantly on God and His word, so your “senses be exercised to discern good and evil” (Hebrews 5:14).